Always here

 Agencies are not regulated and quality cannot be guaranteed.
 We provide fully regulated services that are inspected by the Care Quality Commission (CQC).
 We also provide full and exclusive training for our Care Workers, whereas private and agency Carers do not have comprehensive training.
 In addition to this, our services are also backed up with central support; this means you can count on us even if your Care Worker is sick or needs time off, as we can source a replacement to ensure continuity of care.

-Along with our other services, our Home Care for stroke is regulated by the CQC to ensure our quality standards are upheld.
-This includes making sure that you or your loved one is always safe and secure and that our care is personalised for each of our clients.
-Additionally, we are proud to partner with Birdie.
-With the use of Birdie’s innovative care technology, we can digitally record and track the care we provide.
-With your permission, the Birdie Family app. also enables complete visibility of care for you and your loved ones at any time.
+Additionally, we're proud to partner with Birdie.
+Our innovative care technology allows us to digitally record and track the care we provide.
+With your permission, our care monitoring app. also enables complete visibility of care for you and your loved ones at any time.
 It’s a great way to provide more assurance that quality care is provided.

 With our after Stroke Care at Home, you or your loved one can avoid the stress and upheaval of moving and continue to live in the familiarity of the home.
 If you or your loved one need continuous care, our Stroke Live-in Care is a great option.
 A Live-in Carer will move into the home with you or your loved one and provide care as and when it’s needed.

-A stroke is a serious and sometimes life threatening condition that occurs when the blood supply to the brain is cut off.
+A stroke is a serious, and sometimes life threatening, condition that occurs when the blood supply to the brain is cut off.
 Cells in the brain require oxygen and other nutrients.
 When this supply is cut off, these cells begin to die.

-Strokes have two main causes; either a blood clot or a burst blood vessel.
+Strokes have two main causes: either a blood clot or a burst blood vessel.
 Although a stroke can happen to anyone, certain conditions can increase the chances of one occurring.
 This includes high blood pressure, high cholesterol, irregular heartbeats, diabetes and lifestyle.

 It’s estimated that over 100,000 people in the UK have a stroke every year.4 The impact of a stroke can be treated with some medications.
 This depends on the type of stroke and what caused it.
 Most people who have had a stroke are left with long term life changing impacts.